Centroid (centre of gravity) of Cardboard Quadrilateral

 A 'bisect-diagonal' quadrilateral is a quadrilateral with at least one of its diagonals bisecting the other.
 The following interesting theorem in relation to a bisect-diagonal quadrilateral holds:

 If ABCD is a bisect-diagonal quadrilateral with diagonal BD bisected (cut in half) by diagonal AC, then the cardboard (lamina) centroid and point mass centroid both lie on diagonal AC.
-More-over, if P is the midpoint of AC, then the distance between the cardboard centroid and the point P is twice that of the distance between the cardboard centroid and point mass centroid.
+More-over, if P is the midpoint of AC, then the distance between the cardboard centroid and the point P is twice that of the distance between the cardboard centroid and point mass centroid (for a dynamic sketch see Bisect-diagonal Quadrilateral Theorem).

 Challenge: First try to prove it yourself - before reading De Villiers (2021).